nicolaspoersch/hacking-introduction/EN.md

 ## Networking Knowledge

-**TCP/IP protocols and how they work:**
+### TCP/IP Protocols and Their Functionality:

-TCP/IP is fundamental for communication on the Internet.
-Understand how data is packetized, addressed, and transmitted.
+- TCP/IP is essential for communication on the Internet.
+Understand how data is packaged, addressed, and transmitted.

-**IP addressing, subnets, and routing:**
+- **Wireshark:** Learn to use tools like Wireshark to capture and analyze network traffic.
+This helps you comprehend how protocols work in practice.

+### IP Addressing, Subnets, and Routing:

-Learn how to configure networks, including creating subnets and configuring routers.
+- Learn to configure networks, including creating subnets and setting up routers.

+- **Virtual Network Practice:** Set up virtual networks to practice IP addressing and routing concepts in a secure environment.

 ## Information Security